 When you don’t meet the entry requirements, successful completion of an admission pathway can provide eligibility into your dream course.
 They include associate degrees, diplomas, certificates or vocational pathway courses, and can be completed through ACU or TAFE/Registered Training Organisations.

-Our Early Achievers’ Program (EAP), Passion for Business (P4B), and Elite Athlete and Performer Program (EAPP) recognise achievements beyond your academic performance and can help you gain entry to your dream course.
+Our Community Achiever Program (CAP), Passion for Business (P4B), and Elite Athlete and Performer Program (EAPP) recognise achievements beyond your academic performance and can help you gain entry to your dream course.

 Adjustment factors (previously known as bonus points) are designed to help you get into uni and reach your full potential.
 If you’re eligible, adjustment factors are applied to your ATAR/OP to give you a revised entry rank, which can improve your chances of getting into your course.
 They can be based on subjects you studied, the school you went to, or if you live in a regional area, so they are definitely worth checking out.